jurgengjoncari/mini-message-board-api/README.md

 # Mini Message Board
+A simple message board application.
 Link to the page: https://web-production-7d8e.up.railway.app

+## Technologies Used
+- Built with Express.
-Added tests with jest.
+- Tests with jest.
+- Database with MongoDB and mongoose.
+- Deployed on Railway.